ChernetAsmamaw/yenesteps/README.md

 This project is licensed under the MIT License.

-## About YeneSteps
+## About AwakiFarmer

-YeneSteps is dedicated to empowering African farmers through technology, community, and actionable agricultural insights.
+AwakiFarmer is dedicated to empowering African farmers through technology, community, and actionable agricultural insights.

 ---

-**Made with love in Africa** | [Contact](mailto:hello@yenesteps.com)
+**Made with love in Africa** | [Contact](mailto:hello@awakifarmer.com)